reframe-hpc/reframe/started/README.md

 # Where to go from here

 ReFrame is shipped with example regression checks.
-But before attempting to run these examples, please configure your site following the [Configure your site](/configure) guide and update the `valid_systems` and `valid_prog_environs` variables accordingly.
+But before attempting to run these examples, please configure your site reading the [Configure your site section](/configure) and update the `valid_systems` and `valid_prog_environs` variables accordingly.
 These variables are defined inside the examples regression tests (see [Select systems and programming environments](/writing_checks/#select-systems-and-programming-environments) for further details).

 In order to understand the regression output, please refer to the [Pipeline](/pipeline) section.